thesartajalam/SnapShop/README.md

 npx expo start
 ```

-🔹 Press `a` for Android emulator
+🔹 Press `a` for Android emulator or in Real Device
-🔹 Press `w` to launch in a web browser
+🔹 Press `i` for IOS emulator or in Real Device

 ---